PureStake/algosigner/README.md

 ### 1.6.3 Patch
 - Fix display for `Amount` for `Axfer` Opt-in txs

+### 1.6.4 Patch
+- Allow for zero Algo pay transactions in UI
+- Fix stall for `Axfer` in txs list when decimals can't be obtained from the asset

 ## New Users

 - Watch [Getting Started with AlgoSigner](https://youtu.be/tG-xzG8r770)